arumullayaswanth/arumullayaswanth/README.md

 ### 👩‍💻 About Me
 I'm **Arumulla Yaswanth Reddy**, passionate about building and automating modern cloud infrastructure.

-- 🔭 Working on **Cloud & DevOps projects**
+- 🔭 I’m working as a Cloud Engineer with Google
-- 📚 Currently learning advanced **Kubernetes & AWS**
+- 📚 I'm currently teaching Kubernetes and everything related to Cloud/DevOps
-- ⚡ In my free time, I create projects, write on Medium, and mentor DevOps aspirants
+- ⚡ In my free time, I help with The CloudOps Community, create YouTube video tutorials, and mentor Cloud and DevOps aspirants

 ---